junxit/us-congress-bills-113/bill.md

 - **(4)** in paragraph (5)(B), as so redesignated, by striking “under section 5203(d)(3)”; and
 - **(5)** by adding at the end the following:
-  > - **(5)** *Expanded, high-quality charter school* The term expanded, high-quality charter school means a high-quality charter school that has either significantly increased its enrollment or added one or more grades to its school.
+  > - **(7)** *Expanded, high-quality charter school* The term expanded, high-quality charter school means a high-quality charter school that has either significantly increased its enrollment or added one or more grades to its school.
-  > - **(6)** *High-quality charter school* The term high-quality charter school means a charter school that—
+  > - **(8)** *High-quality charter school* The term high-quality charter school means a charter school that—
   >   - **(A)** shows evidence of strong academic results, which may include strong academic growth as determined by a State;
   >   - **(B)** has no significant issues in the areas of student safety, operational and financial management, or statutory or regulatory compliance;
   >   - **(C)** has demonstrated success in significantly increasing student academic achievement, including graduation rates where applicable, consistent with the requirements under title I, for all students served by the charter school; and
   >   - **(D)** has demonstrated success in increasing student academic achievement, including graduation rates where applicable, for the groups of students described in section 1111(b)(2)(C)(v)(II), except that such demonstration is not required in a case in which the number of students in a group is insufficient to yield statistically reliable information or the results would reveal personally identifiable information about an individual student.
-  > - **(7)** *Replicated, high-quality charter school model* The term replicated, high-quality charter school model means a high-quality charter school that has opened a new campus under an existing charter.
+  > - **(9)** *Replicated, high-quality charter school model* The term replicated, high-quality charter school model means a high-quality charter school that has opened a new campus under an existing charter or an additional charter if required by State law.

 ## § 10.
 Authorization of appropriations